Sahiep/aml-hands-on-lab/labs/2_training/training.md

 1. Check for your experiment run in the Azure ML Workspace
 1. Check for your hyperdrive run in the Azure ML Workspace
 1. Check your newly registered ML model

+## Exercise: InterpretML (SDK)

+In the following exercise you will:
+- Create an experiment to run
+- Create an ScriptRunConfig, which specifies the compute target and environment
+- Submit the run
+- Load model explanation
+- View InterpretML results

+1. Run the notebook interpret your model using InterpretML:  [Python SDK - explain-model-on-amlcompute.ipynb](https://github.com/Sahiep/aml-lab-notebooks/blob/main/labs/2_training\Python\2-aml-interpret\explain-model-on-amlcompute.ipynb)
+1. Review the Notebook results
+1. Check for your experiment run in the Azure ML Workspace

+See also [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-machine-learning-interpretability-aml), for more details on model interpretation using InterpretML and [here](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/explain-model) for more examples.

 ## Exercise: Automated Machine Learning (SDK)